tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

 ## Part 2: Finite State Machine (FSM)

 A finite state machine (FSM) is a computation model that can be implemented with hardware or software and can be used to simulate sequential logic.
-There are two different main types of finite state machines: the Mealy FSM and the Moore FSM.
+There are two main types of finite state machines: the Mealy FSM and the Moore FSM.
 The fundamental difference between these two types lies in the management of the outputs:
-   * The output of the **Mealy** FSM depends on the present state and inputs.
+   * The output of the **Mealy** machine depends on the present state and inputs.
    * The outputs of a **Moore** machine depend only on the present state and not on the inputs, as shown in the figure [[1]](https://www.allaboutcircuits.com/technical-articles/implementing-a-finite-state-machine-in-vhdl/).

 ![Moore-type FSM](Images/moore_structure.png)

-A common way how to represent a finite state machine is a **state diagram** which contains:
+A common way how to represent a finite state machine is a **state diagram** which contains of:
    * Circles and
    * Directed arcs to the next state circles.

-Circles represent the machine states labelled with a reflecting state and for a Moore machine also the output value.
+Circles represent the machine states labelled with a reflecting state and for a Moore machine also with the output value [[2]](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-004-computation-structures-spring-2017/c6/c6s1/).

 ![State diagrams](Images/diagram_circle.png)

-Directed arcs represent the transitions between states and they are labelled with input/output pair for a Mealy machine and with input for a Moore machine as shown [[2]](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-004-computation-structures-spring-2017/c6/c6s1/).
+Directed arcs represent the transitions between states and they are labelled with input/output pair for a Mealy machine and with input for a Moore machine.

 ![State diagrams](Images/diagram_structure.png)

 ## Part 3: Traffic light controller VHDL code

-Let a intersection contains only two one-way streets with a fixed time control system in which traffic lights are configured to turn on the green, yellow, and red color after a given period.
-If it is red in one direction on the traffic light, it is green in the other, and green in the first direction can only occur when it is red in the other direction.
+Let a intersection contains two one-way streets with a fixed time control system in which traffic lights are configured to turn on the green, yellow, and red color after a given period.
+If it is red in one direction on the traffic light, it is green in the other, and green in the first direction can only occur when it is red in the other direction, etc.

 > The exercise is inspired by the following references:
    1. LBEbooks, Lesson 92 - Example 62: [Traffic Light Controller](https://www.youtube.com/watch?v=6_Rotnw1hFM) video
    2. David Williams, [Implementing a Finite State Machine in VHDL](https://www.allaboutcircuits.com/technical-articles/implementing-a-finite-state-machine-in-vhdl/)
    3. VHDLwhiz, [One-process vs two-process vs three-process state machine](https://vhdlwhiz.com/n-process-state-machine/)
 >
-> Note that, several changes have been made to preserve the programming style from previous exercises such as:
+> Note that, several changes have been made to preserve the programming style from previous exercises, such as:
    * Use `numeric_std` package instead of `IEEE.STD_LOGIC_unsigned`,
    * Types for internal signal/constants changed from `STD_LOGIC_VECTOR(3 downto 0)` to `unsigned`,
    * Edge detector `clk'event and clk = '1'` changed to `rising_edge(clk)`.